mcdeoliveira/tensegrity/doc/usage/examples.rst

    ax.text(1.1*np.cos(np.pi/12), 1.1*np.sin(np.pi/12), 0, 'alpha')
    plt.show()

-For a symmetric prism, this twist angle is the only possible
+For a symmetric prism, the 30 degrees twist angle is the only possible
 equilibrium:

 .. code:: python